Sweet Potato and Beet Salad With Honey Mustard Dressing

 Assemble salad ingredients of a plate and drizzle with dressing.

-- 1/2 cup olive oil or grape seed oil
+- 1/2 cup light olive oil (like Bertolli) or grapeseed oil

 - 1/4 cup white balsamic vinegar